Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 There was no purpose or goal, other than busting my butt.
 Eventually I got wise, and decided, _I should find somebody who knows what they are doing_.
 Finding https://athleanx.com was the start to the ideal path to actualizing my full potential.
 Though I did not know much, I did know that wanted to be like Jeff.
 He acted like he knew what he was talking about.
-He has a lot of fancy medical letters at the end of his name so that seems legit.
+He put a lot of fancy letters at the end of his name, so that seems legit.

 One of the things that he emphasizes on in his training programs, is recovery.
-It took me trusting Jeff, that I will not spontaneously combust, die, or give up, if I do not take a break.
+It took me trusting Jeff, that I will not spontaneously combust, die, or give up, if I take a break.
 I think it was the fact that the program _had_ scheduled breaks, and easy weeks, is what helped a ton.
 I could get over the uneasiness of resting, because I trusted my instructor.